 Steven Hatcher has served as Tacoma Public Utilities’ Customer Services manager since 2006.
 He is responsible for front-line customer service, field investigations and meter reading, billing, mail delivery services and low-income assistance programs.
 Steve has prior experience as a city administrator and is a retired United States Army officer with 20 years of military service.
 He is a member of American Association of Blacks in Energy and the Pierce County Black Collective; he is also a member of the E Source Customer Experience Executive Council.

 Jim Sant was named deputy director for Administration in 2012.
 He is responsible for budgets and organizational performance, insurance and claims, records management and financial oversight.
+He is also serving as interim deputy director for Public Affairs and Communications, a position that oversees community and government relations, market development, economic development, marketing communications, and community and media services.
 Jim’s experience includes more than 10 years at Puget Sound Energy where he was the assistant treasurer and directed the utility’s financial planning and analysis, plus serving as regional director of finance at Verizon Wireless.
 Jim has more than 25 years of financial experience and is a member of the Washington Society of Certified Public Accountants.